How to recognise if a debt's yours

 You might have closed an account without being aware that there are still outstanding charges or interest on the account, or things that you need to settle to make sure that you're not charged.

-Information on this will be available on cancellation documents that the company sent to you.
+Information on this will be available in the cancellation terms and conditions that the company sent to you.
 However, if you didn't read or didn't notice the information on the contract when you signed it, you may not be aware of additional charges.

-In some situations, not returning equipment can result in a charge, which will still need to be paid to that company, even if you didn't have an account with them anymore.
-An example would be a broadband company, who might request that you return a router once you close your account.
+In some situations, not returning equipment can result in a charge, which will still need to be paid to that company, even if you don't have an account with them anymore.
+An example would be a broadband company, which might request that you return a router once you close your account.

 How to prevent this: Always check with your provider if you can close the account without charges, and if any equipment needs to be returned to close the account.